pfluec/openBis/openBIS-data-analysis.md

-# Analysing data stored in openBIS with Jupyter Notebooks or Matlab
+# Analysing data stored in openBIS with Jupyter Notebooks, Python or MATLAB

 ## Jupyter notebooks
 Jupyter notebooks provide an interactive, web-based computing environment that combine code, results and documentation in a single document.
 Jupyter notebooks support a lot of different programming languages.
 For more details and installation instructions, see https://jupyter.org/